CDCgov/data-exchange-portal/README.md

 - Install Docker Desktop [download](https://www.docker.com/products/docker-desktop/)

 This should install docker desktop along with docker/docker-compose cmdline/terminal commands.
 Make sure you have your `./api/.env` file populated.
 Then run `docker-compose build` in the root directory.
 This will create the container for the api.
 Then you will be able to start the api by running `docker-compose up`.

+### Using the SWA CLI command

+The SWA CLI provides convenient commands and arguments for serving the front end and backend at the same time.
+In addition, it serves the app up on a single URL and port, and even takes care of the reverse proxying for you, so no need to set up CORS in the backend just for local development.
+This can be done with the following command:

+`swa start http://localhost:5173 --run "yarn dev" --api-devserver-url http://localhost:{API_PORT} --swa-config-location ./ -p {APP_PORT}`

+## Manual Deployments to the Dev Environment

+This app is deployed to a single Azure Static Web instance.
+This instance has a dev, staging, and production environment.
+Eventually, a CD pipeline will be built to automate the deployment process to each environment. **Manual deployments should only be used when this pipeline is unavailable.** The following instructions will explain how to perform a manual deployment to the dev environment.

+1. Install non-dev dependencies for the React app and API functions.
+To do this, first run `yarn install --production=true` in the root directory.

+2. Create a production build of the React app in dev mode.
+To do this, first create a file called `.env.dev` at the root of this project.
+Next, fill out that file with all required environment variables, and set their values to ones appropriate for the dev environment.
+Finally, generate a build with the command `yarn build:dev`.
+This will run the TypeScript compiler and Vite to create a production-ready bundle of the React app, but will replace the environment variable references with the values in `.env.dev`.
+The build should be in a new folder called `dist` at the root of the repo.

+3. Finally, use the SWA CLI to execute the deployment to the dev environment.
+The first piece of information we need here is the deployment token.
+This is a secret value that validates that the user doing the deployment is authorized to do so.
+This can be retrieved from the Azure Static Web App instance overview page.
+Next, run the following command providing the deployment token:

+`swa deploy ./dist --api-devserver-url http://localhost:{API_PORT}  -d ***** --env dev -w .`

+Here's the summary of this command:

+- `swa deploy` This tells the CLI we are executing a deployment.
+- `./dist` This tells the CLI where the static site assets are for the front end site.
+- `--api-devserver-url` This tells the CLI where the api url is
+- `-d` This is the argument flag for the deployment token.
+- `--env` This is the argument flag for the environment that will be deployed to.
+This must match the name of the environment in the instance.
+- `-w` This is the argument flag for the location of the JSON configuration file for the static web app.
+It should pick up `staticwebapp.config.json` file in the root of the project.